Experimental Film Exposures From the California Wilderness

 Kodak Portra 160

-*the above collection of images were made by Jason Corning over the span of one year by experimenting with double exposures, long exposures, or a combination of both with the intention of capturing the feeling of a moment or place.
+The following collection of images were made by Jason Corning over the span of one year by experimenting with double exposures, long exposures, or a combination of both with the intention of capturing the feeling of a moment or place.

 The world probably doesn’t need any more photographs.